jgstew/presentation-materials-jgstew/bigfix_server_plugin_service/Lab_4/README.md

 Import an outdated baseline so that it can be synced by the plugin.

-Import `Lab_4/example_baseline_outdated.bes` into the BigFix Console.
+Import `Lab_4/example_baseline_outdated.bes` into the BigFix Console. (do not import into the master action site)

 Check the components of the baseline and note how they are out of date.

 - DB Browser for SQLite v3.13.1
-- Node.js v24.6.0
+- Docker Desktop v4.45.0

 And others